 Deferred Income Taxes.
 ETE recognizes benefits in earnings and related deferred tax assets for net operating loss carryforwards ("NOLs") and tax credit carryforwards.
 If necessary, a charge to earnings and a related valuation allowance are recorded to reduce deferred tax assets to an amount that is more likely than not to be realized by the Partnership in the future.
 Deferred income tax assets attributable to state and federal NOLs and federal tax alternative minimum tax credit carryforwards totaling \$217 million have been included in ETE's consolidated balance sheet as of December 31, 2015.
 All of the deferred income tax assets attributable to state and federal NOL benefits expire before 2034 as more fully described below.
 The state NOL carryforward benefits of \$123 million (net of federal benefit) begin to expire in 2016 with a substantial portion expiring between 2029 and 2035.
 The federal NOLs of \$191 million (\$67 million in benefits) will expire in 2033 and 2035.
 Federal tax alternative minimum tax credit carryforwards of \$27 million remained at December 31, 2015.
 We have determined that a valuation allowance totaling \$122 million (net of federal income tax effects) is required for the state NOLs at December 31, 2015 primarily due to significant restrictions on their use in the Commonwealth of Pennsylvania.
 In making the assessment of the future realization of the deferred tax assets, we rely on future reversals of existing taxable temporary differences, tax planning strategies and forecasted taxable income based on historical and projected future operating results.
-The potential need for valuation allowances which increase income tax expense may be recognized in the period such determination is made.
-Likewise, if it is more likely than not that additional deferred tax assets will be realized, an adjustment to the deferred tax asset will increase income in the period such determination is made.
+The potential need for valuation allowances is regularly reviewed by management.
+If it is more likely than not that the recorded asset will not be realized, additional valuation allowances which increase income tax expense may be recognized in the period such determination is made.
+Likewise, if it is more likely than not that additional deferred tax assets will be realized, an adjustment to the deferred tax asset will increase income in the per